dandavison/dandavison.github.io/pages/classical-mechanics.md

 #### Summary

-This chapter introduces classical mechanics as focusing on using Newton's second law to solve problems relating forces acting on a body to the motion of that body.
+This chapter introduces classical mechanics as using Newton's second law to solve problems relating forces acting on a body to the motion of that body.
 We are taught to view Newton's second law as a differential equation, and we are forced to familiarize ourselves with basic vector calculus.
 In Cartesian coordinates, the expressions for velocity and acceleration are simple, but in e.g. polar coordinates the unit vectors of the coordinate system are themselves changing as time evolves and the derivatives result in more complex expressions.
 Nevertheless, some problems are much easier to solve using non-Cartesian systems.
 We are told that more sophisticated mathematical frameworks (Lagrangian, Hamiltonian) used by physicists were developed precisely because they make it easier to work in non-Cartesian coordinate systems.
 But before addressing anything like that, we have to understand the straightforward usage of Newton's second law to solve problems in Cartesian and non-Cartesian coordinates.

 -------------------------------------------------------------------------------